Vajirunhis: Heir apparent

-In 1886, after the death of the last Vice King Bovorn Vichaichan, King Chulalongkorn chose not to appoint one of his brothers as a new Vice King, but instead appointed his eldest son as the Crown Prince of Siam.
-On 14 January 1886, he was officially introduced to his position with the title of Sayam Makutrajakuman, or Crown Prince of Siam.
+In 1886, after the death of the last Viceroy, Wichaichan, King Chulalongkorn chose not to appoint one of his brothers as the new Viceroy, but instead appointed his eldest son as the Crown Prince of Siam.
+On 14 January 1886, he was officially introduced to his position with the title of Sayam Makutratchakuman, or Crown Prince of Siam.
 From this appointment Sir Ernest Mason Satow, the British ambassador to Thailand, brought a telegraph of congratulations from Queen Victoria of the United Kingdom.

 Private interests

 Prince Vajirunhis was interested in the liberal arts, writing daily in a diary he was given by his father at the age of five.
 He wrote many poems.
 One, written for his father on 25 October 1888, is below: